Frank Pakenham, 7th Earl of Longford: Myra Hindley

 In March 1996, Longford backed up Hindley's claim in an Oxford University magazine that she was still in prison so that the Conservative government – trailing in the opinion polls since the autumn of 1992 – would win more votes.
 This claim was met with anger by the mothers of two of the Moors Murders victims, including Ann West, who remained at the centre of the campaign to ensure that Hindley was never released, and once again vowed to kill Hindley if she was set free.
-Longford regularly condemned the media for "manipulating" West and feeding her desire for revenge, being particularly critical of The Sun newspaper for its "exploitation" of West — referring to her numerous television and newspaper interviews in which she argued against any suggestion of Hindley ever being paroled, often threatening to kill her if she was ever set free.
-In 1986, Longford reportedly told West that unless she forgave Hindley and Brady, she would not go to heaven when she died.
+Longford regularly condemned the media - especially The Sun newspaper - for its "exploitation" of Ann West, who frequently opposed any suggestion of Hindley being paroled, often threatening to kill her if she was ever set free.

+In 1986, Longford reportedly told Ann West that unless she forgave Hindley and Brady, she would not go to heaven when she died.
 He also commented that he was "tremendously sorry for her, but letting her decide Myra's fate would be ludicrous".

 Hindley died in November 2002, having never been paroled.

 The story of Longford's campaign to free Hindley was told in the Channel 4 film Longford in 2006.
 Longford was played by Jim Broadbent (who won a BAFTA for his role) and Hindley was played by Samantha Morton.